Loading…

 Start with the highest resolution source photos possible.
 Use lossless formats (PNG or TIFF) during editing.
 Only compress to JPEG at the final export step.
 AI tools like Fotoblend Pro export at up to 4096px resolution.

 It depends on the tool and your plan.
-Fotoblend Pro and Business plans include a commercial license.
+Paid plans allow commercial use of output images.
 If using stock photos as source material, check the stock photo license separately.

 Try Fotoblend free.
 No signup required for your first blend.